-Observation - Insect sound.
+Observation - Insect sound - UK and Ireland.
 Description: This observation may be of interest to you if the creature concerned is identified as either something unusual or one outside its usual range.
 Throughout July last year (2010), whenever the sun was shining I heard a strange sound coming from bushes in

 This observation may be of interest to you if the creature concerned is identified as either something unusual or one outside its usual range.